fedfontana/mnswpr/README.md

   -t, --theme <THEME>
           The theme of the board
           [default: mnswpr]

+      --assisted-flagging
+          If active, trying to flag an open cell with N neighboring mines and N non-open adjacent cells will result in all of those cells getting flagged

+      --assisted-opening
+          If active, trying to open an open cell with N neighboring mines and N flagged adjacent cells will result in all of those cells getting opened

   -h, --help
           Print help information (use `-h` for a summary)